jarodise/AskGPT/README.md

 - Three predefined system prompts for quick access
 - Custom prompt input for flexible interactions
-- Copy AI responses to the clipboard
+- Save AI responses directly as notes for highlighted text
 - Configure custom system prompts for different contexts
 - Support for multiple LLM providers (OpenAI, Google Gemini)
 - Translate highlighted text to a specified language (if enabled in configuration)